Würzburg: University of Applied Science

 The University of Applied Sciences Würzburg-Schweinfurt was founded in 1971 as an institute of technology with departments in Würzburg and Schweinfurt.
 Academic disciplines are architecture, business economics, business informatics, civil engineering, computational engineering, computer science, electrical engineering, engineering management, geodesy, graphic design, logistics, mechanical engineering, media, nursing theory, plastics engineering, and social work.
-With nearly 8,000 students, it is the second largest university of applied science in Franconia.
+With nearly 8,000 students, it is the second-largest university of applied science in Franconia.

 Conservatory

 The Conservatory of Würzburg is an institution with a long tradition as well as an impressive success story of more than 200 years.
 It was founded in 1797 as Collegium musicum academicum and is Germany's oldest conservatory.
 Nowadays, it is known as University of Music Würzburg.
 After the commutation from the conservatory to the university of music in the early 1970s, science and research were added to complement music education.

-Fraunhofer Institute for Silicate Research

-The "Fraunhofer ISC" in Würzburg is part of the Fraunhofer Society, Europe's largest application-oriented research organization.
-It develops materials for tomorrow's products, offering cooperation to small and medium-sized enterprises and large-scale industrial companies.